felixmulder/nutrition-facts/README.md

 - [Credits](#credits)

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

+## Introduction

+This is a repository with resources and credible studies on nutrition, cardiovascular disease and type 2 diabetes, slightly biased on the reporting of high fat, low carb dieting (but any study is accepted on PRs as long as it is truthful).

+The criteria by which studies get mentioned is the usual criteria for rating academic papers:

+1. published by reputable journals
+2. credible, with no outstanding critiques (conspiracy theories on this and that industry not allowed as arguments)
+3. mentioned by others

+PRs welcome ;-)

 ## Frequently Asked Questions